christiandunkel/raytracer/README.md

 make all
 ```

-After the build is finished, you can directly execute the file using the following commands:
+After the build is finished, you can directly execute the raytracer by using the following commands in order:

 ```
 cd build/source